sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 8	el	35920
 ```

 Now I wanted to identify where my diminishing returns would be.
-Is there a set of words that I must learn because they are spoken so often that I wouldn't understand a conversation if they weren't in my vocabulary?
+Is there a set of words that I must learn because they are spoken so often that I would not understand a conversation if they were not in my vocabulary?

 <center>
 <img src="/images/posts/learning_spanish/diminishing_returns.png" />
 </center>

 As you can see in this chart, the usage for words drops off at around the ~200 mark.
 So there are basically 150 words I *must* know and then the rest are equally important.
-I wasn't quite happy with this because some parts of speech are higher priority than others, for example I think having a strong understanding of the popular verbs will go a long way.
+I was not quite happy with this because some parts of speech are higher priority than others, for example I think having a strong understanding of the popular verbs will go a long way.
 So I also wanted to identify what are the most important verbs to learn:

 ```
 grouped_verbs = (words[words.pos == 'VERB'].groupby(['word', 'pos']).size()